trim21/go-phpserialize/readme.md

 Encoding some type from standard library like `time.Time`, `net.IP` are not supported.
 If you have any thought about how to support these types, please create an issue.

-## supported and tested go version
+## Supported and tested go version

 - 1.20
 - 1.21
 - 1.22

-You may see compile error about `golang_version_higher_than_*_not_supported_yet is undefined`, please try to upgrade version of this package.

-If you are using the latest version of this package, this is expected.
+- 1.23rc2

+This repo have `//go:build ...` to disallow downstream users compiling this package on newer version of go.

-Due to the usage of unsafe (unsafe doesn't follow Go 1 promise of compatibility), new version of golang may break this package, so it use go build flags to make sure it only compile on tested go versions.
+This is because the usage of unsafe package, and unsafe doesn't follow Go 1 promise of compatibility, so new version of golang may break this package.

-## Use case:

-You serialize all data into php array only.

-Decoding from php serialized array or class are both supported.
+When a new version of go is released, I will test on new go version and create a new release.

 ## Install